LIPSASHARMA/Heart-Disease-Prediction-Final-Project/README.md

 # final-project-
 ## Purpose

-The purpose of this project is to predict heart disease in certain set of patients
+The purpose of this project is to predict patients with high risk of heart disease

-## Summary

 The term “heart disease” refers to several types of heart conditions.
 The most common type of heart disease is coronary artery disease (CAD), which affects the blood flow to the heart.
 Decreased blood flow can cause a heart attack.